Posted on 23.8.16 by Danielle Clements

 Sometimes there are shared features between two or more properties, such as the roof of a block of flats, drains and pipes, or shared driveways.
 Rights to use them (ie. Putting up an aerial on a shared chimney) and responsibilities for preserving them are usually set out in the property’s legal documents.

-These documents might give you as a property owner rights to use or access your neighbour’s property for specific reasons.
+These documents might give you as property owner rights to use or access your neighbour’s property for specific reasons.
 Sometimes they are not included in the legal documents but have arisen out of long, continuous and unchallenged use (usually 20 years.)

-In some circumstances there may be occasions when your property’s legal documents do not expressly give you a right to access your neighbour’s property but you need to.
+In some circumstances, there may be occasions when your property’s legal documents do not expressly give you a right to access your neighbour’s property but you need to.
 For example, if you need to repair a drain or pipe and that pipe is also on your neighbours land then you can seek your neighbours’ permission to enter to gain access to their land to carry out the work, bearing in mind.
 Although that any damage incurred to that your neighbour’s property must be corrected.
 If your neighbour refuses to grant you access, an application can be made to a county court for an access order.

 Fences, walls and boundaries

 When disputes occur over boundaries between properties it is necessary to ascertain who owns the disputed land.
 However, the boundaries between properties can differ from those described in the title documents or lease in certain situations.
-The most common are where they have been changed by agreement or by encroachment.
+The most common is where they have been changed by agreement or by encroachment.
 (Occupation without permission).
 If you think that there is an issue with the boundaries, you should get legal advice from a solicitor.

 There are special rules relating to structural work to walls which stand across the boundary of land belonging to different owners, or which are used by two or more owners to separate properties.
 The owner must notify neighbours about any work they intend to carry out.
-These rules allow for the agreement or objection to any work within the certain time limits, and compensation and temporary protection for buildings and property.
+These rules allow for the agreement or objection to any work within certain time limits, and compensation and temporary protection for buildings and property.
 If there is no agreement, an independent surveyor can be appointed to decide what work can be done, and how and when.

 Planning permission is not generally needed before putting up a wall or fence, as long as it is no more than two metres, except for if next to a highway in which case it must be no more than one metre high.
 If you want to exceed these limits you must get planning permission from the local authority.